 Alternate Configurations.
 We also ran two alternate Postmark configurations that are slight modifications of the first configuration.
 The first alternative configuration has ten times larger files: from 5,120-102,400 bytes.
-The second configuration has ten times more files: we increased the number of initial files to 25,000; for this configuration we introduced 250 subdirectories, so that Ext3 would not have to perform linear scans over 25,000 files for some operations.
+The second configuration has more files: we increased the number of initial files to 25,000 and the number of transactions to 100,000 (a factor of five for each).
+For this configuration we introduced 100 subdirectories, so that Ext3 would not be required to perform linear scans over 25,000 files for some operations.
+For each of these two configurations we ran VANILLA, VANSYNC, AMINOACI, AMINOACID, and AMINOTXN.